Union Pacific Railroad Police Department, Railroad Police

 End of Watch Saturday, July 27, 1918

-Special Agent Stewart died when he was struck by a train.
+Special Agent George Stewart was struck and killed by a train near Perry, Kansas.

-During World War I, following numerous threats and some bombings, the Chief Special Agent of the agency assigned a large number of agents to bridge guard duty.
+During WWI, following numerous threats and some bombings, the Chief Special Agent of the agency assigned a large number of agents to bridge guard duty.
 They were to run across bridges behind passenger trains to make sure no one threw a bomb off while crossing the bridge.
-Special Agent Stewart was following a westbound train across the Delaware River bridge near Perry, Kansas, when he was struck by a eastbound train.

-Special Agent Perry had been with the agency for one year and was survived by his wife and seven children.
+Special Agent Stewart had served with the Union Pacific Railroad Police for one year.
+He was survived by his wife and seven children.

 Bio